Home at Huerta de San Vicente

 20 February 1987

-By Elizabeth Disney
+by Elizabeth Disney

-Photos: E. Disney unless otherwise stated
+Photos: E. Disney unless stated otherwise

 The house comes into view at the end of the path through the corn field – a simple, symmetrical building of two stories, white walls contrasting with the green-painted woodwork of the window frames, shutters and door.
 A trail of jasmine springs from the wrought-iron grille over the windows; the patron, St. Vincent, stands in a small niche right of the entrance, half-obscured by the flowering vine.

 The door opens onto a largish reception area, furnished with a divan, cane rocking chair, and a low table.
 There is a photograph of Federico’s sister, Concha, and an old lithograph of Granada.
 On the right, a curtained archway gives onto a “conversion corner” – a 3-piece suite in Isabeline style, upholstered in a rose-patterned fabric.
 A bowl of full-blown roses has been placed in front of the settee; the brass ornaments gleam in the soft light filtering through the vine-clad windows.
 The silence is heavy with the presence of so much life in this household, by all accounts filled with voices, laughter and music.
 What conversations did Federico enjoy here with his sisters – for whom he delighted in inventing stories – and his musical and literary friends?
 The poet himself was an accomplished pianist (turning his back on a musical career owing to family disapproval), and Manuel de Falla was certainly among the most assiduous visitors here.
 There is the unavoidable feeling that everyone has stepped out, and will be back in a few minutes.